Maximum charge speed

 Your maximum charge speed is defined by your vehicle.
 If your vehicle maximum speed is 50kW, you will never charge faster than 50kW, even on a charger able to deliver 300kW.

-Influence of battery % on charge speed
+Influence on charge speed

 The graph underneath shows an example of a charge curve.
-It shows the charge speed (vertical axis, expressed in kW) depending how full the battery is (horizontal axis).
+It shows the charge speed (vertical axis, expressed in kW) depending on how full the battery is (horizontal axis).

-In winter a battery can get very cold for example if the car is parked outside.
+In winter, a battery can get very cold, for example if the vehicle is parked outside.
 This can cause charging to be (much) slower.
-Vice versa a battery can become very warm during a summer day and this can also cause charging to go slower.
-Driving a longer distance also causes a battery temperature to increase.
-This is beneficial in winter.
+Conversely, a battery can become very warm during a hot summer day, and this can also cause charging to go slower.
+The influence of the temperature on the charge speed is different for each vehicle model.

 For example, the charge curve below shows the impact on the charge speed according to the outside temperature for the Hyundai IONIQ 5 and the Kia EV6.

 Some models are equipped with a thermal management system for the battery, for example liquid cooling.
 This way the battery can be cooled or heated depending on the circumstances.
 Even with such system, heating or cooling your battery can take a while (an hour or more).